vsch/laravel-translation-manager/readme.md

 ### Import command

-The import command will search through app/lang and load all strings in the database, so you can easily manage them.
+The import command will load all translations in the `resources/lang` directory.

         $ php artisan translations:import